yrrapt/caravel_amsat_txrx_ic/README.md

-# Amatuer Radio Satellite Transceiver (SKY130) - Caravel Submission
+# Amateur Radio Satellite Transceiver (SKY130) - Caravel Submission

 This is the Google/EFabless/Skywater Caravel submission of the Amateur Radio Satellite Transceiver.